 Lake Chelan + Stehekin

 If you’re a water lover, you will just love this destination.
-Lake Chelan is great for boating, jet skiing, SUPing, kayaking or just swimming this lake is happening.
+Lake Chelan is great for boating, jet skiing, SUPing, kayaking or just swimming.

 Want more solitude and a unique experience?
 Then head to Stehekin.
 Unless you have 4wd, this area is only accessed via boat.